Skyway666/Input-Combos/README.md

 As said before, depending on the input and the state of the player, we will request different states.

-If some direction is pressed, we request movement inmediatly, and if an attack is pressed it will overwrite it.
+If some direction is pressed, we request movement immediatly, and if an attack is pressed it will overwrite it.

-We should only be pushing one direction in the buffer at a time, combinations of directions are supported as independent inputs, and when recieving opposite directions we should prioritize one of them.
+We should only be pushing one direction in the buffer at a time, combinations of directions are supported as independent inputs, and when receiving opposite directions we should prioritize one of them.

 Then we detect attacks.
-Those are not requested inmediatly, instead they are pushed into the buffer, as we need to evaluate the buffer first.
+Those are not requested immediatly, instead they are pushed into the buffer, as we need to evaluate the buffer first.

 Now we check the buffer, and if no input combination has been performed, we request attacks.
-Remember to apply the delay for combo collision, otherwise you will detect input combinations while the player is already preforming a punch.
+Remember to apply the delay for combo collision, otherwise you will detect input combinations while the player is already performing a punch.

-When requesting an attack, use the cancelability window of attacks already, meaning that you will set the wanted state not depending on the attack pressed this frame but the ones that have been inputed before, this is really important for cancelling.
+When requesting an attack, use the cancelability window of attacks already, meaning that you will set the wanted state not depending on the attack pressed this frame but the ones that have been inputted before, this is really important for cancelling.

 ```